ray-project/ray/doc/source/ray-overview/use-cases.rst

 It supports complex `model deployment patterns <https://www.youtube.com/watch?v=mM4hJLelzSw>`_ requiring the orchestration of multiple Ray actors, where different actors provide inference for different models.
 Serve handles both batch and online inference and can scale to thousands of models in production.

 .. figure:: /images/multi_model_serve.png

   Deployment patterns with Ray Serve.
 (Click image to enlarge.)

+Learn more about model serving with the following resources.

 .. panels::
     :container: container pb-3